Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 This installs three skill files into .codex/skills/:

-Encoding Standards in AGENTS.md
+Encoding standards in AGENTS.md

 Define your contract testing conventions in AGENTS.md so the agent follows team practices consistently: